 - blurred vision

-Ketoacidosis is an emergency that requires immediate treatment.
-You should call 911 or seek emergency medical attention if you experience any of the following signs and symptoms:
+DKA is a medical emergency that requires immediate treatment.
+Call 911 or seek emergency medical attention if you experience any of the following signs and symptoms:

 - nausea and vomiting

 - severe dry mouth

 The best way to manage high blood sugar is to check your blood sugar and take your medication as instructed.
 If you frequently experience blood sugar spikes, your doctor may change your medication routine.

 You can also lower your blood sugar by exercising.
 However, if your blood sugar level is repeatedly above

 If you do have ketones, do not exercise.
 In this case, exercising may make your blood sugar levels go even higher.

 If you think you may have DKA, you can test your urine for ketones using a test kit.
 If ketones are high, call a doctor and seek emergency medical attention immediately.

 Blood sugar levels fluctuate all day long.
 When you eat food, particularly foods high in carbohydrates like bread, potatoes, or pasta, your blood sugar will immediately begin to rise.